 When parents are new to hiring someone to watch their children or are looking for a new care provider, there are a few things that all parents should go over with the babysitter.
 This ensures the safety and proper care of each child.
 But what does a babysitter need to know?

-There are quite a few pieces of information that a babysitter should know before caring for a child, and the more information and tips provided, the better.
+There are quite a few pieces of information that a babysitter needs to know before caring for a child, and the more information and tips provided, the better.
 What counts the most is what the sitter learns from the parents.
 Providing this guidance gives parents, children and the sitter peace of mind.

 1. Contact Information